Barcode Verification: Protect Important Partnerships

 They couldn’t find any problems with the job documents or the procedures.
 Unless somebody was lying—a possibility nobody wanted to even think about—they couldn’t account for the complaint.
 The procedures had been followed, the verifier re-calibrations were all up-to-date; everything seemed to be working fine.
 The sales rep was ordered to contact the customer and ask them to send back samples.
 It was an awkward, contrite conversation.
 There was a lot on the line and she had only questions, no answers yet.

 The embarrassed label company owner admitted they had not found a cause of the problem, and diplomatically asked about the customer’s scanners: how old were they?
 Had they been recently serviced, moved or replaced?
 Had any changes been made recently?
-The customer’s impatient tone softened: as a matter of fact, the old laser scanners had been acting erratic lately.
-The hardware vendor had assured them they would last “forever”.
+The customer’s impatient tone softened: as a matter of fact, the scanners were older lasers.
+Two of the three packaging lines were working but had been acting erratic lately; the scanner on one line was not working.
+The customer had concluded that the problem must have been marginal barcodes from the printer.
+With this new information, the problem was likely to be the scanners, which was later confirmed by hardware tech support.
 Both sides of the phone conversation breathed a sigh of relief.
 Apologies were expressed.
 Life returned to normal.

 Stories like this happen all the time.
 They usually go unreported for reasons I do not completely understand: important lessons are learned and relationships are strengthened.
 This story illustrates how quality is the best protection in a valuable business partnership.